Nicolas Malonga Reviews

 Q: Who is sneaker reselling not for?

 A: If you have zero patience, no startup cash, or think every shoe drop is a spiritual experience, this ain’t for you.
 Same goes if you get too emotionally attached – because sooner or later you’ll hafta sell a pair you love.
-If that’s you, maybe just stick to buying kicks to cover those busted-ass toes instead of funding your lifestyle.
+If that’s you, maybe just stick to buying kicks for everyday use instead of trying to fund your lifestyle.

 Q: Most common rookie mistake?